- > How to get good video footage

 - > How to split a clip in iMovie

-- > How do you zoom in on a clip in iMovie
+- > How to zoom in on a clip in iMovie

-- > How do you rotate a video in iMovie
+- > How to rotate a video in iMovie

 If you have video clips from a holiday, a birthday party, or a day trip, you might be wondering how you can turn them into a movie that you can share with friends and family.
 The good news is you can create a movie on your Mac easily using iMovie - the video editing software that Apple bundles with all new Macs.

 If you don’t have a Mac you are out of luck as Apple doesn’t make iMovie for Windows.
 But you can play a video created in iMovie on Windows PCs - is there is no need to worry that your Windows using friends and family won’t be able to view the video.
 Just follow our advice below for how to save and export your iMovie for sharing.

 There’s also a companion iMovie app available for iPhone and iPad; here is how to use iMovie on the iPhone.
 We also have a guide to making a video slideshow on your iPhone using Photos Memories.